pyridine/ITWSCBot/README.md

 # ITWSCBot

 This is the Twitter bot for [isthatwordspelledcorrectly.com](http://isthatwordspelledcorrectly.com/).
-It tweets one correctly spelled word every 7 hours.
+It is a Docker container that tweets one correctly spelled word every 7 hours.
 Check it out at [@ITWSCBot](https://twitter.com/ITWSCBot).

 ## Deploying